 - Inventory – Physical stock count, examination of supplier invoices, testing of cut-off, receiving and shipping procedures, obtaining confirmation of inventory list at other locations, testing of computation of allocated overhead etc.

 - Accounts payable – test cut-off procedures and confirm the balance.

 - Assets – Observation of assets, authorization of purchase and disposal, recalculation of depreciation and amortization, testing for impairment and verification of market value.

 - Revenue – Review of sales invoices, sending negative or positive confirmations to customers, review subsequent transactions including sales returns or abnormal cash discounts or abnormally high prices.

-- Expenses – Examine and review all the bills and any subsequent transactions.
+- Expenses – Evaluate and review the bills or any subsequent transactions.

 What is the importance of financial statement audits?